LuxGrey/Discord-Repost-Server/README.md

 ## Security

-The server application itself only supports HTTP and not HTTPS.
+The application only supports HTTP and not HTTPS.
-There are also no authorization checks in place to limit who can prompt the bot; if not otherwise prevented, anyone with knowledge of the IP address of the server can prompt it to send Discord messages to the configured channel.
+The application does not include any access control mechanisms.

-To address the above points, it is recommended to place the server application behind a reverse proxy to allow/force clients to make requests using HTTPS and to limit which clients can make use of the application's functionalities through appropriate authorization checks.
+To address the above points, it is recommended to place the server application behind a reverse proxy to allow/force clients to make requests using HTTPS and to limit which clients can make use of the application's functionalities through appropriate access control mechanisms.